-First, we are interested in the kinds of qualities that people think children should have.
+First, we are interested in the qualities that people think children should have.
 Although there are many admirable traits that people would like children to have, every person thinks that some are more important than others.
 Below, we are going to show you pairs of desirable qualities.
 While you may find that you’d like children to have both qualities, please pick the one you think is more important.

 [RANDOMIZE ORDER OF QUESTIONS auth1-auth4; THEN RANDOMIZE ORDER OF auth5-auth9.
 RANDOMIZED BLOCK OF auth1-auth4 SHOULD ALWAYS APPEAR FIRST]